GeminiKinyua/GeminiKinyua/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on my first dashboard.
+- 🔭 I’m currently working on Image Classification models.
-- 🌱 I’m currently learning SQL.
+- 🌱 I’m currently learning Neural Networks.
 - 👯 I’m looking to contribute to open source data analysis and data science projects.
-- 🤔 I’m looking for help with creating interactive dashboards.
+- 🤔 I’m looking for help with integrating a built model to a web app/ mobile app.
 - 💬 Ask me about anything tech related.
 - 📫 How to reach me: Manasseh Kinyua on social platforms.
 - 😄 Pronouns: He/Him